Codelab-Davis/codelab-ui-components/FIRST-TICKET.md

 ## 🤔 Claimed Ticket.
 Now What?

 After claiming your ticket, carefully read the description.
 It contains all the details you need for implementing the UI component, including a Figma link to the design.
-Use Figma's Dev Mode to inspect developer-specific fields and access boilerplate code.
+Request for Figma file access so you can use Figma's Dev Mode to inspect developer-specific fields and access boilerplate code.

 ![Figma Dev Mode](assets/images/first-ticket/figma-dev-mode.png) 🔍